-If the GPS data have not been acquired in five minutes, the procedure will abort.
-This can happen if the GPS module is located in a position where it doesn't have a good view of the sky.
-In this case relocate the GPS module and repeat the procedure.
+The procedure may require a few minutes.
+If the GPS is unable to complete the procedure, probably the GPS module is in a position where it has a poor visibility of the sky.
+In this case, change the position of the GPS module.